-Cisneros Trail is a 3.6 mile out and back trail located near Rye, CO that offers scenic views and is rated as moderate.
+Cisneros Trail is a 3.6 mile out and back trail located near Rye, Colorado that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible from June until October.

 Directions from Lake Isabel Recreation Area: The trail begins at the Cisneros Trailhead, in Lake Isabel Recreation Area, across from Spruce and Ponderosa Group campgrounds.